KacobJeith/HeepDev/Client/README.md

 * IsAlive: - Will return "Yes" when the client is in communication.
 Intended to be used as a heart beat

+* SetVal:ControlName,Value - Set the value of a control with the given ControlName to the given Value

 ### Not Implemented

-* SetVal:(ControlName,Value) - Set the value of a control with the given ControlName to the given Value

 * GetAllControlValues: - Will return a series of tuples (ControlValueName,ControlValue) to indicate all current control values on the client